SmartThingsCommunity/st-device-sdk-c/doc/Capability_Attribute_Update.md

 ### Force state change

-All of Attribute update events are notified to users only when there is Attribute value change.
-That mean even if a device sends update of a Attribute data but the value of the Attribute is same with previous one, the event are not sent to users.
+All Attribute update events are reported to users only when there is a Attribute value change.
+This means that even if a device sends an update of Attribute data, if the value of the Attribute is the same as the previous one, the event is not sent to users.

 Think of push Attribute in [button Capability](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference#button).
-When a user pushs a button first time, a device with push Attribute may update value with "pushed" and the updated value might be notified to the user.
-But when next time the user pushs the button again, even though the device updates the Attribute value with "pushed", it will not be sent to the user because value is not changed.
+When a user pushes a button for the first time, a device with the push Attribute may update the value with "pushed", and the updated value might be notified to the user.
+However, when the user pushes the button again, even though the device updates the Attribute value with "pushed", it will not be sent to the user because the value is not changed.
 In this case, you can forcibly update Attribute state and send the updated value to the user.

-In SDK, you can set `state_change` option in `iot_cap_val_t` struct to forcibly update the Attribute data.
+In the SDK, you can set `state_change` option in the `iot_cap_val_t` struct to forcibly update the Attribute data.

 Example
 ```c